TokynBlast/pyTGM/README.md

 ## Installing
 To install, run ```pip install pyTGM```<br>
 You may need Python3-dev.
+(Python.h)<br>
-You need Microsoft Visual Studio<br>
+You need Microsoft Visual Studio if on a windows device.<br>
-When setting up Python, enable these:
+When setting up Python, enable these (If applicable):
 - Add Python to PATH
 - Customize installation > Development Tools